 Think about including compassionate leave if an employee experiences loss close to them.
 It’s not something all companies offer, but it’s a perk that establishes a trusting relationship with employees.

 In your code of conduct, you’ll get into the nitty-gritty of company expectations.
 Make sure to include the dress code and whether or not their devices are allowed to be used on-site or not.
 And whether there are any exceptions to these rules.

-This is the place for important government legislation.
-Anything that you are legally required to make employees aware of.
-Such as health and safety procedures and data protection.
+This is the place for important government legislation – anything that you’re legally required to make employees aware of, such as health and safety procedures and data protection.

 Workplace policy is the place to cover your robust harassment and violence policies and procedures.
 Talk about what’s expected of them, how the company will support them, and what they should do if any of these situations arise.

 Companies offer a bevy of amazing benefits and perks to their beloved employees.
 But often, those employees aren’t aware of them or how to make the most of what’s on offer.

 Maybe yours are flexible, and employees get to choose what they use each month.
 Or perhaps their perks increase the more they put in, such as bigger company pension contributions when they put more of their own money in.